jgnagy/erb4cfn/README.md

 Using the `params[]` hash, it is possible to provide a section option when calling a snippet and use `if` and `elsif` within a snippet to only provide the requested section.
 This has the advantage of not creating massive snippet sprawl, and allows you to group small related sections into a single file.
 A single snippet can provide Parameters, Resources, Outputs, etc, this way, and just be called more than once from a layout to express them.

-For example, suppose we have a snippet containing a both the parameters and resources for some subcomponent of a layout:
+For example, suppose we have a snippet containing both the parameters and resources for some subcomponent of a layout:

     <% if params[:section] == 'parameters' %>